 - Organise all their unwanted toys to donate to charity

 Sunflower’s child health experts have a simple message – keep screens out of the bedroom and the bedtime routine.
 Vicki Dawson, founder of The Children’s Sleep Charity, agrees: “Our advice is that there should be no screen activities in the hour leading up to bedtime.”
 If they don’t always want to read or hear a story, have a game of top trumps instead or play a good old fashioned game of hangman.
 Try a funny drawing game: folded paper where you both draw a head, then swap and draw body, then legs, then feet – the results are hilarious.
 Ask your child to suggest the activity they would like to do with you each evening.

 Do you worry about your child’s development or the amount of time they spend on screens?
-Sunflower has helped hundreds of children to become the best that they can be – many with diagnosed health, behavioural, emotional or learning difficulties, others who are underachieving at school and some, who for no obvious reason, need a little extra help to achieve their potential.
+Sunflower has seen hundreds of children – many with diagnosed health, behavioural, emotional or learning difficulties, others who are underachieving at school and some, who for no obvious reason, need a little extra support.

-If your child is struggling to cope, or you feel they need extra support with their any area of their life, the Sunflower Programme can help: 01483 531498.
+If your child is struggling to cope, or you feel they need extra support with their any area of their life, contact the Sunflower Programme: 01483 531498.